bondhouse/embedded-product-integration/README.md

 }

-app enum values
+The app enum values are: "inpaas", "best-fit", and "asset-explorer"
 ```
 ### Adding themes
 The theme property is optional.
+It allows you to customize colors to match your website.
 If no theme is provided the default theme will be used.
 Please provide RGBA values so we can properly sanitize the values.
-Please see the below for an illustration of how these colors are applied.
+Please see below an illustration of how these colors are applied.

 <img width="1585" alt="theme" src="https://user-images.githubusercontent.com/49527030/112526237-5a3c9600-8d67-11eb-8ee5-28df206e4aa3.png">